llambiel/letsecureme/post.md

 And scan again our site using https://securityheaders.io/:

+_N.B ensure to test using HTTPS_

 ![alt text](images/securityheaders1.png "securityheaders.io final check")

-A grade, much better !
+"A" grade, much better !
 Some of you may have noticied that we didn't enable HPKP (HTTP Public Key Pinning), which will allow to get the A+ grade.
 In fact we skipped that header as it could really screw your website if not planned carefully.
 This header will be covered in another detailed blog post.

-Our Nginx configuration looks like:
+Our final Nginx configuration looks like:

 ```
 post here